Kalaiz/ANU-GPA/README.md

 ## Statement of Originality

-I _insert name 1_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.
+I _Jared Graf_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 I _Prateek Arora_ declare that everything I have submitted in this